curry0622/Parallel-Matrix-Multiplication/src/mpi/RESULT.md

 | 81000000.in  | 3  | 36 | 1  | 55.278  |
 | 100000000.in | 3  | 36 | 1  | 71.697  |

-## Runtime of using 4 nodes, 48 processors
+## Runtime of using 4 nodes, 48 processes

 | Testcase     | -N | -n | -c | runtime |
 |--------------|----|----|----|---------|